junxit/us-congress-bills-114/bill.md

 ## § 3.
 Development of national strategy

 - **(a)** *In general* The President, acting through the Secretary of the Treasury (the “Secretary”) shall, in consultation with the Attorney General, the Secretaries of State, Defense, and Homeland Security, the Director of National Intelligence and the appropriate Federal banking agencies, develop a national strategy for combating the financing of terrorism and related forms of illicit finance.
-- **(b)** *Transmittal to Congress* By June 1 each year following the date of the enactment of this Act, the President shall submit to the appropriate congressional committees a national strategy developed in accordance with subsection (a)
+- **(b)** *Transmittal to Congress* By June 1 each year following the date of the enactment of this Act, the President shall submit to the appropriate congressional committees a national strategy developed in accordance with subsection (a).
 - **(c)** *Evaluation of existing efforts and broader strategy* The President shall accompany each strategy submitted under subsection (b) with a report that—
   - **(1)** describes the effectiveness of efforts to enforce existing prohibitions against illicit finance;
   - **(2)** describes how the United States is addressing the highest levels of risk identified in the National Money Laundering Risk Assessment and the National Terrorist Financing Risk Assessment published by the Department of the Treasury;